Katakam-Karthik-Reddy/C-DS-Algos/README.md

 # C-DS-Algos

+## build instructions
+- create a "build" directory
+- cd to build directory
+- give "cmake .." command to create make files
+- give make to build the project
+- run the binary

-Things Covered in this project
+* Things Covered in this project

 * Basics:
     - helloworld